THE BYLAWS OF THE WINDWARD FOUNDATION

 SECTION 3: DISPUTES BETWEEN MEMBERS AND THE CORPORATION

 In the event of a dispute between a member and the Corporation, the member agrees to work through The Windward Foundation's internal dispute resolution procedures.
 If these procedures do not lead to the resolution of the dispute, the parties agree to submit it to binding arbitration in accordance with the rules for commercial arbitration of the American Arbitration Association, with three arbitrators, at least two of whom must be members of Windward (one chosen by the member and the other by the Board, and the two selectees will select the third).

 This Corporation shall not contribute to nor take part in political activities at the local, county, state, or national level.
 Members of this Corporation shall be free to participate in such activities as they see fit, so long as their activities are clearly dissociated from their membership in this Corporation.

 This Corporation shall not contribute to, endorse, nor affiliate with any religious organization.
 This limitation is not intended to prevent the Corporation from participating in public activities which are sponsored, conducted, or promoted by a religious organization, so long as the public activity promotes the purposes of this Corporation and a clear distinction between this Corporation and the religious organization can be maintained.

 ARTICLE 12: ADOPTION

-The foregoing Amended Bylaws were adopted by the Board of Directors of the Windward Foundation on this the twenty-seventh day of January in the year 2012.
+The foregoing Amended Bylaws were adopted by the Board of Directors of the Windward Foundation on this the eighth day of August in the year 2018.

 /s/ Walt Patrick